SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Under Test (same URL).

 Historically, Selenium-Core was limited by this problem since it was implemented in JavaScript.
-Selenium-RC is not, however, restricted by the Same Origin Policy.
+Selenium RC is not, however, restricted by the Same Origin Policy.
 Its use of the Selenium Server as a proxy avoids this problem.
 It, essentially, tells the browser that the browser is working on a single "spoofed" website that the Server provides.